esp-rs/espflash/espflash/README.md

 - `espflash.toml`: Project configuration
 - `espflash_ports.toml`: Port configuration

+The reason to split configuration into two different files is to allow Git ignoring the Serial Port configuration, which is specific to the user (see [#727](https://github.com/esp-rs/espflash/issues/727)).

 ### `espflash_ports.toml`

 This file allows you to define the serial port connection parameters: